tvmlabs/tvm-sdk/tvm_cli/README.md

 #### 9.8.2.
 Deploy fee command

-This command executes smart contract deploy locally, calculates fees and prints table of all fees in VMSHELLs.
+This command executes smart contract deploy locally, calculates fees and prints table of all fees in nanovmshells.
 Command has the same option as [tvm-cli deploy](#42-deploy-contract) command:

 ```bash